NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 <img src="media/2.png" width="600">

-2. After the repo is downloaded, Workbench will start building the project on your PC.
+2. After the repo is downloaded, AI Workbench will start building the project on your PC.
 This step may take 10-15 minutes depending on your network speed.

 <img src="media/build.png" width="600">

-3. After the build is complete, your Workbench project is ready for use.
+3. Once the build is complete, your Workbench project is ready for use.

 >[!TIP]
 > NVIDIA AI Workbench configures a WSL2 distribution (named NVIDIA-Workbench) on your Windows PC and creates a Docker/Podman container for each project.
 By default, the local project workspace is mounted at `/project/` within the container, and its contents can be accessed through the Workbench GUI's File Browser.
 The directories shown in the Workbench project, like 'data', correspond to paths within the containers as `/project/data`.
 Make sure to store any generated assets, such as model checkpoints, in directories within the `/project/` path to ensure they are preserved between sessions.

-## 2. Using LLaMa-Factory for fine-tuning Llama3-8B
+## 2. Using LLaMa-Factory for parameter-efficient fine-tuning of Llama3-8B

 1. **Start LLaMa-Factory from AI Workbench.**

 <img src="media/open-llamafactory.png" width="400">

-Upon starting the project for the first time, Workbench will prompt for your HuggingFace Token.
+Upon starting the project for the first time, AI Workbench will prompt for your HuggingFace Token.

 <img src="media/hftoken.png" width="300">